showdowmaxi/Datacamp-competiton/README.md

 # Datacamp-competiton

-This is the folder for hands-on data analysis projects have done in Datacamp competition.
+This is the folder for hands-on data analysis projects.
 Projects will mainly use Python, R or SQL to get insights of data based on questions.